lxc/incus/CONTRIBUTING.md

 We also require each commit be individually signed-off by their author, even when part of a larger set.
 You may find `git commit -s` useful.

-## Code of Conduct

-When contributing, you must adhere to the Code of Conduct, which is available at: [`https://github.com/lxc/incus/blob/main/CODE_OF_CONDUCT.md`](https://github.com/lxc/incus/blob/main/CODE_OF_CONDUCT.md)

 <!-- Include end contributing -->